-On February 22, 2019, the City of Corona Building Department closed access to G Farma's corporate location and posted a notice preventing entry to the facility; the Company was not informed by G Farma of this incident until March 14, 2019.
+On February 22, 2019, the City of Corona Building Department closed access to G Farma's corporate location and posted a notice preventing entry to the facility, the Company was not informed by G Farma of this incident until March 14, 2019.
 The notice cited unpermitted modifications to electrical, mechanical, and plumbing, including all undetermined building modifications, as the reason for closure.
 On April 24, 2019, the Company was notified that certain G Farma assets at the corporate location, including equipment leased to G Farma by Mentor Partner I valued at approximately \$427,804, were impounded by the Corona Police.
-This event significantly impacted G Farma's financial position and its ability to make future payments under the notes purchase agreements and the finance leases receivable, described in Note 9, due the Company.
-In early 2020, Mentor recovered all remaining equipment leased to G Farma by Mentor Partner I that had not been impounded by the Corona Police Department.
-In March 2020, we discovered that an additional component valued at \$36,594 was missing from the equipment we recovered in early 2020.
+This event significantly impacted G Farma's financial position and its ability to make future payments under the notes purchase agreements and the finance leases receivable, described in Note 8, due the Company.

-G Farma has not made scheduled payments on the notes receivable or the G Farma finance lease receivable, described in Note 9, since February 19, 2019.
+G Farma has not made scheduled payments on the notes receivable or the G Farma finance lease receivable, described in Note 8, since February 19, 2019.
 All arrangements with G Farma, were placed on non-accrual basis effective April 1, 2019.
 Accrual of interest on notes receivable and finance leases, as well as consulting revenue, was suspended April 1, 2019.
+The notes receivable balances of \$1,043,531 and \$1,045,051 at December 31, 2021 and 2020, respectively, are fully reserved and reflected in the consolidated balance sheet as \$0 and \$0 at December 31, 2021 and 2020, respectively.

-On November 4, 2020, the Court granted Mentor Capital, Inc.'s motion for summary adjudication for various causes of action including G Farma's breach of the two promissory notes totaling \$1,166,570.62.
+On November 4, 2020, the Court granted Mentor Capital, Inc.'s and Mentor Partner I's motion for summary adjudication as to all four causes of action: both causes of action against G FarmaLabs Limited for breach of the two promissory notes totalling \$1,166,570 and one cause of action against each of Mr. Gonzalez and Ms. Gonzalez related to their duties as guarantors of G FarmaLabs Limited's obligations under the promissory notes.
+See legal proceedings described in Note 19.